dpryan79/bioconda_bioconductor_interface/PackageNotes.md

 Allegedly needs blat and a 2bit of hg18, which may be true for some example, but seems unlikely for normal use.
 Perhaps just blat?

+# lpsymphony

+For some reason, the package enforces using `-T` while linking, which breaks things on OSX with clang.

+# NetPathMiner

+Libsbml2 (python-libsbml) is only available for Linux for some reason, so this package can only be built for Linux.

+# Rbowtie2

+This requires zlib, so should specify `zlib` in the `SystemRequirements`.

+This does not pass CXXFLAGS through to the make file, so one needs to modify the CXX variable in Makevars:

+    echo -e "CC=$CC
+    FC=$FC
+    CFLAGS=$CFLAGS
+    CXXFLAGS=$CXXFLAGS
+    CXX=$CXX -I${PREFIX}/include -L${PREFIX}/lib
+    CXX98=$CXX
+    CXX11=$CXX
+    CXX14=$CXX" > ~/.R/Makevars

 # Rhtslib

 This requires bz2, lzma and zlib and should therefore have `bzip2`, `xz` and `zlib` or something like that in `SystemRequirements`.
 This does not respect the CFLAGS or LDFLAGS environment variables or when they're put in Makevars.

-# Rbowtie2

-This requires zlib, so should specify `zlib` in the `SystemRequirements`.

-# NetPathMiner

-Libsbml2 (python-libsbml) is only available for Linux for some reason, so this package can only be built for Linux.